aarons/picky-relics/readme.md

 A mod for Slay The Spire.

 Picky Relics is like the excellent Bossy Relics mod, except it is configurable.
-Instead of selecting one relic from a choice of 3, this mod provides a choice of 2 by default... or more; you can configure the behavior in the config menu.
+Instead of receiving a single relic reward, choose from multiple options.
+Configure how many choices you want (1-5) for each relic tier independently.

 ## Features

-- **Configurable Choices**: Choose how many relic options you want (1-5, default: 2)
-- **Separate Settings**: Configure combat rewards and treasure chests independently
+- **Configurable Choices (1-5)**: Set the number of relic options for each tier independently:
+  - Starter, Common, Uncommon, Rare, Shop, Event, and Boss tiers
+  - Default: 2 choices per tier
-- **Original Behavior**: Set to 1 to restore vanilla game behavior for either context
+  - Set to 1 to restore vanilla behavior for any tier

+- **Tier Shifting Algorithm**: Optionally allow additional relic choices to come from different tiers:
+  - **Tier Change Chance** (0-100%): Probability that a relic's tier will shift
+  - **Tier Change Magnitude** (0-100%): How far the tier can drift (0 = adjacent only, 100 = maximum drift)
+  - **Direction Controls**: Allow shifts toward higher tiers, lower tiers, or both
+  - **Pool Controls**: Optionally include Shop and Boss relics in the tier pool

+- **Tier Labels**: Optionally display the relic's tier on reward screens for quick identification

+- **Live Preview**: See a sample of relic choices update in real-time as you adjust settings

+- **Probability Display**: View the exact tier outcome probabilities based on your algorithm settings

+- **17+ Languages**: AI-generated localizations for Simplified Chinese, Japanese, Korean, German, French, Spanish, Russian, Portuguese, Turkish, Italian, Greek, Ukrainian, Vietnamese, Polish, Indonesian, Thai, and Serbian

 ## Installation